Duncan MacLeod: TV series modern day adventures

 In 1980, Duncan meets and falls in love with French artist and sculptor Tessa Noël.
 After three years, he explains his true nature to her, though he does not explain that immortals battle each other for power in the Game.
 To his relief, she decides to remain at his side.
 Over the next several years, he occasionally battles other immortals but does not tell Tessa, not wishing to worry her.
 By 1992, they move to Seacouver and open a shop called MacLeod and Noël Antiques.
 One night, while a thief named Richie Ryan breaks into the shop, MacLeod is confronted by an evil immortal named Slan Quince.
 Tessa at last learns about the Game and that certain immortals are determined to win the Prize, the collected power of all immortals who ever lived.
 Though angry that Duncan kept this from her and now fearful that life with him will regularly involve violence, Tessa decides to remain.
 Witnessing Duncan's fights with Quince, Richie Ryan learns about the existence of immortals.
 Duncan decides to take him in, saying the 17-year-old needs guidance so he doesn't return to his criminal life.
 Richie is hired to work at the antique shop and becomes a younger brother of sorts to Duncan and Tessa, adding enthusiasm and comic relief to their adventures.

 For a time, Duncan and Tessa relocate to Paris, living on a barge the Highlander purchases near Notre Dame.
 Richie joins them.
-MacLeod later learns that there is a group of mortals who have been secretly documenting the lives and actions of immortals for thousands of years, an organization called The Watchers.
+MacLeod later learns that there is a group of mortals who have been secretly documenting the lives and actions of immortals for thousands of years—an organization called The Watchers.
 While most are benevolent and don't interfere, a sub-group called the Hunters goes rogue, hunting down immortals so that none of them who win the Prize may use that power to rule humanity.
 Horton, leader of the Hunters, becomes a hated enemy to Duncan.
 Meanwhile, Joe Dawson, a Watcher assigned to observe Duncan, attempts to forge a friendship with the Highlander and openly aids him at times.
-Duncan is later shocked to learn that one of Joe's Watcher colleagues is secretly the legendary immortal Methos, over 5000 years old and believed to be the oldest living immortal.
+Duncan is later shocked to learn that one of Joe's Watcher colleagues is secretly the legendary immortal Methos, who is over 5000 years old and believed to be the oldest living immortal.
 The two form their own friendship.